alir128/HackLabsWebDevWorkshop/README.md

    console.log("Example app listening at http://%s:%s", host, port) })
 ```

-Also now in the views folder create a file called todo.ejs.
+7. Also now in the views folder create a file called todo.ejs and paste the following code:

-7.
 ```javascript
 <!DOCTYPE html>
 <html lang="en" >